kewinshah25/Restaurant-Recommender-System/README.md

 4. Open CMD and type python manage.py -runserver
 5. You can open your browser and type the URL (eg. 127.0.0:8000 mentioned in CMD) and you should be able to get the main page for restaurant system.

+This project is intended to be used to upgrade the existing systems and enhance its functionalities where it can serve better recommendations to the users.
+It focuses more on the users personal data such as location, his liking’s for particular restaurants, his spending limit etc. The system we intend to make, shall make use algorithms such as Content-based filtering Collaborative filtering for personalised recommendation.
+By the end of the project, the system is intended to serve recommendation to a user by calculating his likeliness towards a particular restaurant and similarity between various other users which can further improve the user’s experience by giving it more accurate results.

+We introduce a new recommendation system for restaurants that infuse personalization, ubiquity and location based service to take a user’s dining experience to the next level.
+We would be developing a recommendation system that would use ubiquitous algorithm to study the user’s behavior through the preferences he saved.
+Information extraction (IE) is the task of locating specific pieces of information from a document, thereby obtaining useful structured data from unstructured text.
+Later we plan to develop a website for the system.
+We will use collaborative and content based filtering.
+The systems working can be divided into 2 sections, online activity and offline processing.
+The online activity will consist of interaction with the user asking for preferences which will be used for further activities.
+On basis of this data, the system will generate recommendations accordingly.

 Due to heavy load, we have uploaded the data (CSV) file separately.